elXaptation/ventservo/README.md

 ### Start / Stop ventservo

-When ventservo rosnode starts the included motor_config file disables the motor.
-This allow you to manually manipulate the ambu-bag compression fingers (assuming you're using an ambu-bag).
-You should should manually position the compression fingers to the position you want to use a 0 steps, the starting point.
-From this point all other step moves are calculated.
+When ventservo rosnode starts the included motor_config_A.py file disables the motor.
+This allows you to manually manipulate the ambu-bag compression fingers (assuming you're using an ambu-bag).
+You should should manually position the compression fingers to the position you want to use as 0-steps/home-position, the starting point.
+From this point all other step moves are counted.
 Maybe later a homeing function will be added.

 Additionally and importantly, make sure your servo_angle is "SAFE".
 Meaning you're not gonna instruct your motor to crush the compression fingers.
 Start with a servo_angle you know will not cause a problem, then fine tune it from there.
 Once you feel good with your starting point and your servo_angle you're ready to enable the motor.
 Ventservos servo_ctl.py provides a dedicated service to enable and disable the motor, ventservo_srv_state.